RealWagmi/anon-integration-guide/guides/action-functions.md

    - Validate all input arguments at the beginning of the function.
    - Return informative error messages using `toResult`.
+   - We treat native currency as token with address 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE.
+     You can create comparison and implement proper logic.
+No need create separate functions for work with native curency.
+   - Use "-1" as input for work with all user balance of certain token.
+Add proper logic inside you function.

 3. **Using `notify`**